Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/dataanalyticsbestpractices.md

 - Providing evidence that freelance sourcing is a responsible and scalable solution, with enough talent to supply the demands of our enterprise.

-As we have measured the impact of our freelance program at Microsoft, here are some best practices that have worked for us.
+As Chad and his team have measured the impact of our freelance program at Microsoft, here are some best practices that have worked for them.

 <ul class="panelContent cardsJ">
     <li>